-As permitted under FCA regulations, the Association is authorized to hold eligible investments for risk management purposes.
-The Bank is responsible for approving the investment activities of the Association.
+As permitted under FCA regulations, the Association is authorized to hold eligible investments for the purpose of reducing interest rate risk and managing surplus short-term funds.
+The Bank is responsible for approving the investment policies and activities of the Association.
 The Bank annually reviews the investment portfolio of every Association that it funds.
-The Association's investments consist primarily of asset-backed securities (ABS).
-The ABS investments amounted to \$357 at December 31, 2023, \$571 at December 31, 2022 and \$772 at December 31, 2021.
+The Association's investments consist of asset-backed securities (ABSs) and Rural America Bonds (RABs).
+See discussion included in the Mission Related Investments section above related to RABs.
+As of December 31, 2024, 2023, and 2022, the Association had \$238, \$357, and \$571, respectively, in ABSs investments.
 These investments are rated AAA, as they are guaranteed by the full faith and credit of the United States government.

-In view of the recent economic conditions and volatility related to these types of securities, the Association is actively monitoring the creditworthiness of these securities.
+In view of the volatility related to these types of securities, the Association is actively monitoring the creditworthiness of these securities.
 These securities are supported by various forms of credit enhancements including insurance guarantees from AAA rated insurers, over-collateralization and favorable priority of payments.
 Based on our evaluations, we believe these securities do not pose a significant risk of loss given the credit enhancements and relatively short weighted average lives.
 However, in the event a security is downgraded, we may be required by our regulator to dispose of the security.
-At December 31, 2023, the Association held no Rural America Bonds whose credit quality had deteriorated beyond the program limits.
+At December 31, 2024, the Association held no RABs whose credit quality had deteriorated beyond the program limits.

-Investment securities classified as being held-to-maturity totaled \$1,781 at December 31, 2023, \$2,040 at December 31, 2022 and \$2,286 at December 31, 2021.
+As of December 31, 2024, 2023, and 2022, investment securities classified as being held-to-maturity totaled \$1,612, \$1,781, and \$2,040, respectively.
 These held-to-maturity investments consist of pools of loans with United States government guarantees.